PepsRyuu/mocha-istanbul-ui/README.md

 concurrently "cross-env NODE_ENV=test MAIN=test/main.js nollup -c" "wait-on http://localhost:8080 && mocha-istanbul-ui http://localhost:9001/main.[hash].js"
 ```

-In the above NPM script, we use ```concurrently``` which allows for multiple NPM scripts to be used at the same time.
+In the above NPM script, we use ```concurrently``` (or ```npm-run-all```) which allows for multiple NPM scripts to be used at the same time.
 In the first part, we start building of the code, using the ```test/main.js``` file as an entry point.
 The config file uses ```process.env.MAIN``` as input.
 In the second part, we're specifying the bundle file instead of a glob pattern.
 MIUI will detect that this is a http resource, and will load it using a script tag instead.

 The compiled main file should include all of our test cases.
 The below example uses ```rollup-plugin-glob-import``` to include all test files.